Nursing

 NUR-213.
 Maternal-Child/Mental Health Nursing.
 10 Credits.

 The focus of this course shifts from the study of the adult as an individual to that of the family and community.
 Concentration is placed on the health needs/problems of psychiatric and maternal/child patients.
 Utilization of the nursing process with special populations to address patient problems is provided across a range of healthcare settings.
-Knowledge of community, psychiatric, and maternal/child nursing is developed through clinical decision-making skills, group projects, case studies and clinical experiences.
+Knowledge of community, psychiatric, and maternal/child nursing is developed through clinical decision-making skills, Evidence Based Practice (EBP) project, case studies and clinical experiences.
 Selected medical-surgical skills will be reviewed and/or experienced.

 Prerequisites: NUR-123, and permission of department chair